The Book In Three Or More Sentences:

 When we only care about ourselves we’ll alienate ourselves from the rest of the world.
 Making us worthless assholes no one wants to hang around with.
 But if we focus on the opposite – help other people to feel good – we’ll find more friendships and more fulfillment in the long run.

-Create your own standard of living: We crave for distractions – strange sounds, romantic pleasures, new gadgets, more things.
+- Create your own standard of living: We crave distractions – strange sounds, romantic pleasures, new gadgets, more things.
 All of this, as fast as possible.
 And to keep up with this standard most of us are willing to put up with things they absolutely loathe – fake relationships and jobs they hate.
 But true joy rarely comes from pursuing what everyone else is chasing.
-In most of the cases is doing something completely different from what everyone else is doing.
+In most cases, joy comes from doing something completely different from what everyone else is doing.
 Something you don’t want to share because you fear being judged.
 But since we only live once, do you really think that you should care what other people think about your hobbies?
 Find what you love and make it your unique standard.
 You don’t necessarily have to do what everyone else is doing to feel good.

 Commentary And My Personal Takeaway